-- Completing an online survey by going to AT.govt.nz/haveyoursay - Click on 'Proposed speed limit changes' <TBC> - o Then click on the 'have your say' link - Completing a hardcopy feedback form available at local libraries and service centres and return to us via FreePost. - Calling AT.
-If you need assistance completing the feedback form, please call us on (09) 355 3553 and our contact centre staff will fill in the feedback form with you over the phone. - In person at drop-in sessions: - <TBC> - Those who wish to present their views in person will be given the opportunity to be heard by a hearings panel.
+- Completing an online survey by going to AT.govt.nz/haveyoursay - Click on 'Proposed speed limit changes' - Completing a hardcopy feedback form available at local libraries and service centres and return to us via FreePost. - Calling AT.
+If you need assistance completing the feedback form, please call us on (09) 355 3553 and our contact centre staff will fill in the feedback form with you over the phone. - In person at drop-in sessions: - Visit AT.govt.nz/haveyoursay for event information - Those who wish to present their views in person will be given the opportunity to be heard by a hearings panel.
 If you would like to present your views in person or via an audio/audio visual link, please email ATspeedprogramme@AT.govt.nz or call 09 355 3553 to book a time slot.
-The hearings will be held on <TBC> at 20 Viaduct Harbour Avenue, Auckland.